-2.4 To analyse the code execution in a single core of the multicore devices of one 662 node (in the mei queue), select (and justify) the sizes for 4 different data structure(s):

-- (i) That will completely fit in L1 cache, - (ii) That only requires accesses to L2 cache, - (iii) That only requires accesses to L3 cache and - (iv) That requires accesses to external RAM.
+- 2.4 To analyse the code execution in a single core of the multicore devices of one 662 node (in the mei queue), select (and justify) the sizes for 4 different data structure(s): - (i) That will completely fit in L1 cache, - (ii) That only requires accesses to L2 cache, - (iii) That only requires accesses to L3 cache and - (iv) That requires accesses to external RAM.

-Validate your code by testing the product A\B (all resulting columns should have the same values) and the product B\A (all resulting rows should have the same values).
+Validate your code by testing the product AB (all resulting columns should have the same values) and the product BA (all resulting rows should have the same values).

-2.5 Build a table with your execution time measurements of your implementations of the dot-product function, following the K-best scheme, with K=3 with 5% tolerance and at most 8 execution times.

-2.6 For the best execution time of each dot-product implementation, and using PAPI data from the hardware counters:

-(i) Estimate the number of RAM accesses per instruction and the number of bytes transferred to/from the RAM, with and without transposed matrices;

-(ii) Confirm those values with PAPI readings (note: some values may have to be inferred from other counters).

-2.7 For each data set size:

-- (i) Estimate the number of FP op's executed in each dot-product implementation & - (ii) Plot the achieved performance of your implementations in the roofline graph.

-2.8 For each data set size and both with and without transposed matrices, build a table where each line shows the %miss rate on memory reads in cache levels 1, 2 and 3 (only for the algorithm implementation that benefitted from transposed matrices).
+- 2.5 Build a table with your execution time measurements of your implementations of the dot-product function, following the K-best scheme, with K=3 with 5% tolerance and at most 8 execution times. - 2.6 For the best execution time of each dot-product implementation, and using PAPI data from the hardware counters: - (i) Estimate the number of RAM accesses per instruction and the number of bytes transferred to/from the RAM, with and without transposed matrices; - (ii) Confirm those values with PAPI readings (note: some values may have to be inferred from other counters). - 2.7 For each data set size: - (i) Estimate the number of FP op's executed in each dot-product implementation & - (ii) Plot the achieved performance of your implementations in the roofline graph. - 2.8 For each data set size and both with and without transposed matrices, build a table where each line shows the %miss rate on memory reads in cache levels 1, 2 and 3 (only for the algorithm implementation that benefitted from transposed matrices).

-2.9 Interpret the obtained results with your implementations, starting with bound characterization (CPU bound or memory bandwidth bound), performance bottlenecks and the impact of the matrix transpose approach to structure data in memory.

-2.10 The block optimization technique is a key technique that may drastically improve performance of the matrix multiplication:

-(i) Justify this statement and

-(ii) Apply this technique to the single-threaded code that requires access to an external RAM.

-2.11 This function contains the right ingredients for vectorization.
+- 2.9 Interpret the obtained results with your implementations, starting with bound characterization (CPU bound or memory bandwidth bound), performance bottlenecks and the impact of the matrix transpose approach to structure data in memory. - 2.10 The block optimization technique is a key technique that may drastically improve performance of the matrix multiplication: - (i) Justify this statement and - (ii) Apply this technique to the single-threaded code that requires access to an external RAM. - 2.11 This function contains the right ingredients for vectorization.
 Compile your code with the adequate compiler switch and confirm it vectorized the code; if not, modify the code to force the compiler to vectorize.
-Repeat 2.5 only for the two smaller data sets.

-2.12 Modify your vectorized dot-product function to be efficiently executed in all cores of the multicore devices of one 662 node (without HT; use OpenMP).
-Repeat 2.5 only for the larger data set (adapt the data structures to follow the guidelines in 2.4).
+Repeat 2.5 only for the two smaller data sets. - 2.12 Modify your vectorized dot-product function to be efficiently executed in all cores of the multicore devices of one 662 node (without HT; use OpenMP).
+Repeat 2.5 only for the larger data set (adapt the data structures to follow the guidelines in 2.4). - 2.13 Modify your dot-product function to be executed in all SMX of a GPU Kepler of one 662 node (select only one implementation, (1) or (2)), and in all cores of the Intel Knights Landing many-core server.

-2.13 Modify your code to offload only the multi-threaded dot-product function to all cores of the manycore co-processor in one 662 node, with 2 threads per core (select only one implementation, (1) or (2)).
-Complement the table built in 2.12, including the data transfer times between the CPU-device and the accelerator and only for the larger data set (adapt the data structures to follow the guidelines in 2.4).

-2.14 Modify your dot-product function to be executed in all SMX of a GPU Kepler of one 662 node (select only one implementation, (1) or (2)).
 Complement the table built in 2.12, including the data transfer times between the CPU-device and the accelerator and only for the larger data set (adapt the data structures to follow the guidelines in 2.4).